 Beautiful Foxes at Zao Fox Village

-In this film I follow one fox whose attention was drawn by noises on the other side of the park’s perimeter fencing.
-I could hear the sound of rustling leaves but couldn’t see what was making the noise.
+In the video below I follow one fox whose attention was drawn by noises on the other side of the park's perimeter fencing.
+I could hear the sound of rustling leaves but couldn't see what was making the noise.

 Although the fox was preoccupied, as it peered through the fence trying to locate the source of the rustling, it knew I was following and was very relaxed about me getting very close so I could photograph and film it.

-Generally, I don’t like seeing animals in captivity, so did a fair bit of research before deciding to go here.
+Generally, I don't like seeing animals in captivity, so did a fair bit of research before deciding to come here.
 There are definitely pros and some cons of the concept.